Boise 2026

 Affordability — VERDICT: FITS comfortably (~$2,209/mo, ~$291 under $2,500)

-The combination of the low TCA-57 levy and the homeowner’s exemption makes the tax line the cheapest of the batch — that’s what keeps this house comfortably under target despite the highest price.
+The combination of the low TCA-57 levy and the homeowner’s exemption makes the tax line very low (~$70/mo) — that’s what keeps this house comfortably under target despite the highest price.

 20% down (no PMI) — the only structure needed